Can dogs eat almonds?

 Can Dogs Eat Almonds: How to Prevent Pancreatitis

-The way to preventing an onset of pancreatitis is simple.
+The way to prevent the onset of pancreatitis is simple.
 Firstly, educate yourself* about all types of diets that may affect your dog in a certain way.

 Secondly, ensure that such diets are kept as far away from your dog as possible.